 Most sportsbooks only require you to bet the bonus bet or site credit once before you can withdraw it, but others may require you to bet it up to 25 times first.

-Be sure to read the full terms and conditions so you do not miss out on the risk-free bet.
+Be sure to read the full terms and conditions so you do not miss out on using the bonus bet(s).

-Let’s say that your sportsbook of choice gave you a risk-free bet up to $250 for signing up.
+Let’s say that your sportsbook of choice gave you a no sweat first bet up to $250 for signing up.
 You deposit $250 and place a wager on the Brooklyn Nets to cover the spread of -8.5 against the New York Knicks at -110 odds.

 Scenario 2: Brooklyn barely scrapes a 1-point win in the last seconds of the game, failing to cover the spread.
 You don’t win anything, but your $250 stake is given back to you in the form of a bonus bet.
 You now take that bonus bet and place another bet on -110 odds.
 This time you win, but, as with any bonus bet, you only get paid the $227.27 profit and not the amount that you wagered.

 Scenario 3: The same scenario as #2, except this time you lose your bonus bet.
-In this case, you end up walking away with nothing—hence why risk-free bets aren’t really risk-free.
+In this case, you end up walking away with nothing—hence why these types of bets aren’t risk-free.

-Things to Pay Attention to With Risk-Free Bets
+Things to Pay Attention to With Second Chance & No Sweat Bets

-Risk-free bets are simple to understand, but you should always read the fine print and learn all the details before using them.
-Here are a few risk-free bet terms and conditions to pay attention to:- The limit of a risk-free bet.
-Risk-free bets come with an upper limit.
-However, you can always bet more than the indicated amount.
-For instance, if a risk-free bet is up to $250, you can still wager $300; it’s just that the credits/free bets you get back will be capped at $250.
+• The limit.
+These promotions come with an upper limit, however, you can always bet more than the indicated amount.
+For instance, if a no sweat bet is up to $250, you can still wager $300; it’s just that the bonus bets you get back will be capped at $250.

-- How the risk-free bet is refunded.
-The funds you get back from a risk-free bet can either come in the form of a bonus bet or site credit.
-With a bonus bet, you’ll need to wager it all at once.
-Meanwhile, site credit allows you to spread the amount across multiple bets.
+• How the first bet is refunded.
+The funds you get back from a second chance bet can either come in the form of a single bonus bet or multiple bonus bets.
+With a single bonus bet, you’ll need to wager it all at once.
+Meanwhile, multiple bonus bets allows you to spread the amount across multiple bets.

-- Time to use risk-free bet.
-Most sportsbooks give you a certain amount of time to place your risk-free bet from the time you register—typically 7 to 30 days.
+• Time to place your first bet.
+Most sportsbooks give you a certain amount of time to place your first bet from the time you register—typically 7 to 30 days.

-The main benefit of risk-free bets is that you essentially get a “second chance” if your first bet loses.
+The main benefit of these sign-up bonuses is that you essentially get a “second chance” if your first bet loses.
 This allows you to place a large bet (if you’d like) and reap the rewards if you win and have a chance at not completely losing your money if you lose.

 For example, if you place your first bet of $1,000 on an event with +100 odds and you win, you quickly double your money which you can withdraw or continue betting with.

-The main downside of risk-free bets is that you can lose all of the money wagered on your first bet if you also lose your bonus bet.
+The main downside of these bets is that you can lose all of the money wagered on your first bet if you also lose your bonus bet.

 For example, if you lose your first bet of $1,000 and then get the bonus bet of $1,000 and also lose that, you’re out $1,000.